Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Introduction

-As it follows from properties of SSA, a natural assumption for the noise model is that the noise is red (AR(1) with positive coefficient); this is because the spectral density of red noise is monotonic.
-Simultaneously, in climatology the common model is a weak signal (if any) in red noise.
-This allows the creation of the Monte Carlo SSA method (MC-SSA), which is used mostly for time series in climatology.
-MC-SSA was suggested in \cite{Allen.Smith1996} and later was considered in many papers (\cite{Allen.Robertson1996}, \cite{Palus.Novotna1998}, \cite{PALUS.Novotna2004}, \cite{Jemwa.Aldrich2006}, \cite{Greco.etal2011}, \cite{Garnot.etal2018}, among others).
+It follows from the properties of SSA (see e.g. the description of the relation between the spectral density and the eigenvectors in \cite[Sect.
+6.4.3]{Golyandina.etal2001}, where the results from \cite{GrS58} in terms of SSA are discussed) that a natural assumption for the noise model is that noise is red (the AR(1) with a positive coefficient).
+This is because the spectral density of red noise is monotonic; therefore, the eigenvectors are similar to sinusoids and can be connected to different frequencies.
+Recall that $\bm{\xi}=(\xi_1,\ldots,\xi_{N})$ is red noise with parameters $\varphi$ and $\delta$ if $\xi_n = \varphi \xi_{n-1} + \delta \epsilon_n$, where $0 < \varphi < 1$, $\epsilon_n$ is white Gaussian noise with mean 0 and variance 1 and $\xi_1$ has a normal distribution with mean zero and variance $\delta^2/(1-\varphi^2)$.
+Moreover, in climatology, the common model is a weak signal (if any) in red noise.
+Both considerations inspired the creation of the Monte Carlo SSA method (MC-SSA).
+MC-SSA was proposed in \cite{Allen.Smith1996} and later was considered in many papers (\cite{Allen.Robertson1996}, \cite{Garnot.etal2018}, \cite{Greco.etal2011}, \cite{Jemwa.Aldrich2006}, \cite{Palus.Novotna1998}, \cite{PALUS.Novotna2004}, among others).